AddressXception/ethereum-docker-cicd/README.md

 The Ethereum docker CI/CD Project is a truffle project template that executes commands inside of docker.
 This project is a starting point for supporting `truffle test` execution on a CI server

+## Using this Repo

+`truffle unbox AddressXception/ethereum-docker-cicd`

+## Build in docker

+Execute one of the `docker-run-tests` scripts

+1. execute `pwsh ./scripts/docker-run-tests.ps1`
+2. alternatively, execute `./scripts/docker-run-tests.sh`

+Docker will write out results to `build-results`

 ## Notable Files

 * `entrypoint.sh` - the main entry point for the truffle container.